 Applications Due: September 15, 2023 5:00 PM ET

-View recording of Q&A for Profound Autism Pilot Grants HERE
+Register for the Q&A for the Profound Autism Pilot Grants HERE

-In recognition of the differing support needs of those who are minimally verbal or have an intellectual disability, and to encourage both the clinical and research communities to prioritize the needs of this underserved community, the Lancet Commission on the future of care and clinical research in autism called for the use of the term “profound autism.”
-“Profound autism” describes autistic people who are at least 8 years old, minimally verbal or nonverbal, have IQ below 50, are not able to advocate for themselves, and will likely require 24‐hour access to an adult who can care for them for the rest of their lives.
+The Lancet Commission on the Future of Care and Clinical Research in Autism determined that term “profound autism” should be used to describe autistic people who are at least 8 years old, minimally verbal or nonverbal, have IQ below 50, are not able to advocate for themselves, and will likely require 24‐hour access to an adult who can care for them for the rest of their lives.

-Investigators are strongly encouraged to reach out to Patient Advocacy Groups (PAGs) that represent families with idiopathic autism or with rare genetic syndromes that result in a high prevalence of neurodevelopmental disorders, including autism.
+Investigators must include a letter of support from an advocacy organization involved in profound autism.
+These organizations can include Patient Advocacy Groups (PAGs) that represent families with idiopathic autism or with rare genetic syndromes that result in a high prevalence of neurodevelopmental disorders, including autism.
 Many of these groups are represented in the Alliance for Genetic Etiologies in Neurodevelopmental Disorders and Autism (AGENDA).
-Studies that do not include a rare genetic syndrome should partner or collaborate with groups including the National Council for Severe Autism (NCSA).
-They may also choose to collaborate with a local organization or another advocacy organization that focuses on the needs of people with higher support needs.
-A support letter from such an organization is welcomed.
+Investigators may also partner or collaborate with groups like the National Council for Severe Autism (NCSA) or the Profound Autism Alliance.
+They may also choose to collaborate with a local organization or another advocacy organization that focuses on the needs of people with profound autism.

 Autism Science Foundation will award multiple pilot grants determined by available financial resources.
 The term of the award will be one year and will support up to $35,000 in costs for one year.
 This award cannot be used to cover tuition payments.
 No portion of these funds shall be used to cover indirect university costs.